 The illustrations by Beth and Joe Krush, which grace both the original and subsequent editions, add another layer of charm to the story.
 Their black-and-white drawings beautifully capture the spirit of Norton’s text, providing visual cues that make the world of the borrowers all the more tangible.
 The attention to detail in these illustrations is remarkable, allowing readers to fully appreciate the clever ways in which borrowers adapt their surroundings to suit their needs.

 The Borrowers is not without its darker moments, however.
 The sense of impending danger that looms over the Clock family is palpable, as they grapple with the potential discovery of their secret world.
 Norton does not shy away from the harsh realities that the borrowers face, and her depictions of the trials and tribulations they encounter lend the story depth and emotional resonance.
-The novel serves as a reminder that the world can be a cruel and unforgiving place, even for those who inhabit the fringes of our own lives.
+The novel serves as a reminder that the world can be a cruel and unforgiving place, even for those who inhabit the fringes of our lives.

 Despite the challenges they face, the Clock family’s resilience and resourcefulness are inspiring.
 Norton adeptly conveys the strength of the bonds that unite the family, as well as the power of friendship to transcend the boundaries of size, culture, and circumstance.
 These themes are woven throughout the narrative, culminating in a finale that is both heart-warming and thought-provoking.